MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] A high-risk share offering from a Canadian bank.
 - [ ] A GIC product that always outperforms inflation.

-> **Explanation:** MLGICs link the investor’s return to an external market index, while sharing traditional GIC traits such as principal protection.
+> **Explanation:**( MLGICs link the investor’s return to an external market index, while sharing traditional GIC traits such as principal protection.)

----

 ### What is the role of a participation rate in a Market-Linked GIC?